GDG-on-Campus-SKHU/98developers-flutter-app/README.md

  > *figure 1: The initial screen that appears when logging in with a Google account*,
  > *figure 2: Navigated to the challenges screen*,
  > *figure 3: Navigated to the explore screen*,
- > *figure 4: Navigated to the explore screen*
+ > *figure 4: Navigated to the profile screen*

-- On the Home screen, you can submit photos for challenges you are participating in and view the details of challenges currently in progress.
+1. On the Home screen, you can submit photos for challenges you are participating in and view the details of challenges currently in progress.
+2. Challenges screen, you can find available challenge and enroll it.
+3. And you can find zero-waste shop into explore screen.
+4. Profile screen has show your history and sign out.

 <p align="left">
    <img width="195" alt="Clay-Enroll" src="https://user-images.githubusercontent.com/26790710/228132038-4a6a82c6-41e9-44b3-8c76-faaca4daf0dd.png">